rasumovsky/51_HggDM/README.md

 ##### DMToyAnalysis
  This program has tools for analyzing toy MC data.

-##### DMOptAnalysis
- This tool analyzes the results of an optimization.

 ### Supporting Classes:

-##### AnaInfo
- This class loads basic analysis data such as the cuts, signals considered, and statistical results.

-##### AnaCollection
- This class stores a collection of AnaInfo objects, for looking at large numbers of analyses.

 ##### BRXSReader
  Reads tables of SM Higgs cross sections and branching ratios and provides an